E Bee Bantug – Running Wild: multidimensionality in the Pacific Northwest

 July 2 - July 20

-Technically and conceptually, Bee’s intention is to create evocative imagery using her camera as brush and the objects and world around her as palette, aiming to bridge and blur the edges between photography and painting.
+Technically and conceptually, her intention is to create evocative imagery using her camera as brush and the objects and world around her as palette, aiming to bridge and blur the edges between photography and painting.
 And then, pointedly never manipulating her images after the moment of creation.
 Aesthetically, she likes abstracting the real and manifesting ideas that intimate at the dynamics between expressionism and impressionism to deliver a distinctly different perspective.
 Philosophically, her interest is to share a new experience of this world: that there is more than meets the eye; that surface realities may not be not all there is.
-Often, imageries Bee creates hint at a certain presence; a communion with the abundantly rich meta-reality and vital essence rarely accessible, vaguely perceptible, yet that which at each, and every moment infinitely surround our busy lives.
+And often, imageries E Bee creates hint at a certain multidimensional presence; a communion with the abundantly rich meta-reality and vital essence rarely accessible, vaguely perceptible, yet that which at each, and every moment infinitely surround our busy lives.

 Completely self-taught, her work has been jury-selected at international art competitions, exhibitions and auctions the past 5 years since she began sharing her artwork publicly.
 She presented her first European exhibition in July 2017 in Lisbon and in January this year, E Bee Bantug was featured as a Selected Artist at Artrooms Fair 2018 London, the only Asian-American artists among 70 international others.
 Currently, her new series ‘As the bee flies’, a meditation on the stunning gifts of April showers in her garden, was the May feature at Art Du Jour Gallery in Southern Oregon.
 Not quite enigmatically titled, this body of work celebrates the beauty and boundless bounty of Mother Earth.
 And, in seemingly synchronistic timing, through this work Bee pays homage to her beloved mother and all mothers.